adsota/ios-sdk/README.md

 ### 2.2 Delegate
 There are 2 delegate call :

-- `appotaAdViewDidReceiveAd:` called when delegate received ad and will display it
+- `adsotaOTAViewDidReceiveAd:` called when delegate received ad and will display it

 ```
-- (void) appotaAdViewDidReceiveAd:(AppotaADBannerView *)view;
+- (void) adsotaViewDidReceiveAd:(AdsOTABannerView *)view;

 ```

-- `appotaAdView:didFailToReceiveAdWithError:` called when fail to receive ad, print the error information to get the reason
+- `adsotaView:didFailToReceiveAdWithError:` called when fail to receive ad, print the error information to get the reason

 ```
-- (void) appotaAdView:(AppotaADBannerView *)view didFailToReceiveAdWithError:(AppotaADRequestError *)error
+- (void) adsotaView:(AdsOTABannerView *)view didFailToReceiveAdWithError:(AdsOTARequestError *)error
 ```

-- `appotaAdViewDidClick:` called when user did click on banner
+- `adsotaViewDidClick:` called when user did click on banner

 ```
-- (void) appotaAdViewDidClick:(AppotaADBannerView *)adView;
+- (void) adsotaViewDidClick:(AdsOTABannerView *)adView;
 ```

 ## 3. Interstitial Ad